 - 1 lime zest and juice

-- 8 flour or corn 8 inch tortillas see note
+- 8 ( 8-inch) flour or corn tortillas

 - 1 cup homemade enchilada sauce or canned red enchilada sauce

 - Add the zucchini, corn, and kale and cook until zucchini is softened and kale is wilted, about 5-7 minutes, being sure to stir frequently.
-Add drained beans to skillet and warm through for about 1 minute, just to warm through.
-Turn off the heat and add in juice of a lime.
+Add rinsed and drained beans to the vegetable mixture and cook for about 1 minute, just to warm through.
+Turn off the heat and add in the zest and juice of the lime.

 - Warm the tortillas for 30 seconds per side in a dry nonstick skillet over high heat until soft and pliable.

 - Place ⅓ to ½ cup of the vegetable mixture onto the center of each tortilla.
 Fold in the sides of the tortilla and roll up the tortilla lengthwise.
 Place the prepared enchilada into the prepared pan.

 - Pour the enchilada sauce over the top of the tortillas, spreading if needed.
 Top with cheese if desired.
 Bake for 15-20 minutes, or until the enchiladas are warmed through and the cheese is melted.

 - Remove the vegetarian enchiladas from the oven and let cool slightly.
 Serve with minced cilantro, avocado, tomatoes, etc.

 This post was originally posted in 2020 and then updated in 2022.